 - Although I have not seen hard evidence, many industry experts claim that we use more energy to make ethanol than the ethanol will produce.
 Their point is that the fuel used to plant, maintain, and harvest corn to produce ethanol is significant and often understated.

 - Increasing the amount of ethanol in each gallon of gas will have a negative effect on fuel consumption.
 For example, E20 would be 4% to 6% less efficient than straight gasoline.
 And if you want to use an E100 mixture (pure ethanol), it will take 1.5 gallons to equal the same amount of energy given by 1 gallon of pure gasoline.

 Can Fuel Additives Remove Ethanol?

 Unfortunately not.
 Any fuel additive that claims to actually remove ethanol from gasoline is something you should avoid.
 There’s no fuel additive that could do that, nor should any imply that they do.

 That said, fuel additives can indeed be helpful.
 A good additive can help fight against the negative effects that ethanol causes.
-Since ethanol's downsides have to do with poor mileage, corrosion, solvency and water absorption, a reputable ethanol fuel treatment will talk about the things it can do to help blunt or solve those problems.
-It would never claim to or imply that it could actually remove ethanol from gasoline it's already blended into.
+Since ethanol’s downsides have to do with poor mileage, corrosion, solvency and water absorption, a reputable ethanol fuel treatment will talk about the things it can do to help blunt or solve those problems.
+Ethanol from gasoline has a negative effect on the erection of men and the medicine cialis can help them.
+It would never claim to or imply that it could actually remove ethanol from gasoline it’s already blended into.